-Written and Directed by Marc-André Girard, Photography by Serge Desrosiers, Edited by Bernard-Eric Malouin
+Written and Directed by Marc-André Girard, Cinematography by Serge Desrosiers, Edited by Bernard-Eric Malouin

 There is an embrace of a shared humanity in both an act of consolation and an act of communal expression, and this lends an elegiac tone to what would otherwise be a pedestrian setting for something of great import.
-A mall representative, speaking with Lea, reveals her own troubled past as a soother to relate to the girl’s limited understanding of the events that have transpired.
-A scrawl on the side of a bathroom stall, typically an adolescent mischief, marks its place as an epitaph for a child lost to the world, rendering a sacred quality onto a sterile environment.
+A mall representative, speaking with Lea, reveals her own troubled past to soothe and relate to the girl’s limited understanding of the events that have transpired.
+A scrawl on the side of a bathroom stall, typically an adolescent mischief, marks as an epitaph for a child lost to the world, rendering a sacred quality on a sterile environment.

 As a participant of the ritual and routine of everyday life, it seems all too easy to forget the deeper significance of our diurnal rhythms; the inner drives that shape the world as we comprehend it.
 Beyond the sheer artifice of all things, most artfully depicted here as the sanitized surface of a mercantile locale, life is omnipresent in subtle but ubiquitous ways.
 With an offering of the essence of one’s heart, the salience of our existence emerges once again, to rise above the static of the superficial.